2 dead, 12 injured after mass shooting at house party near Bridgeton, New Jersey

-The victims who died were a 30-year-old man and a 25-year-old woman, state police said.
-Their names have not been released, but the 25-year-old victim has been identified by family members as Asia Hester.
+New Jersey State Police said a 30-year-old man and a 25-year-old woman died in the shooting.
+Police have not released the victims' name.
+Family members, however, identified the 25-year-old victim as Asia Hester.

 One of the 12 people who were injured is in critical condition.
 All of the victims were adults, according to investigators.

 Six of the victims were rushed to Cooper University Hospital Sunday morning.
-Hospital officials tell Action News that two victims have been released and four others are still being treated for more serious injuries.
+Hospital officials told Action News that two victims were released while four others remain hospitalized for more serious injuries.

-No arrests have been made, state police say.
-The motive remains under investigation.
+No arrests have been made.
+State police said the motive remains under investigation.

 Officers were called to a home on E. Commerce Street in Fairfield Township, Cumberland County around 11:50 p.m.
 Saturday.

-More than one hundred people were at that home for a party at the time, officials said.
+More than 100 people were at the home for a party at the time, officials said.

-Residents say the trouble started when people from a neighboring party showed up to the home.
-That's when rapid gunfire rang out.
+Residents said the trouble started when people from a neighboring party showed up to the home.
+That's when rapid gunfire rang out, they said.

 Chopper video showed the aftermath on Sunday morning.
 A tent that appeared to have been knocked over was on the ground.
 Debris was scattered around the yard.

-Cars were parked all along the street, and police say some were parked blocks away.
+Cars were parked all along the street, and police said some were parked blocks away.

-Police are searching a large area around the home, including nearby woods and a cemetery.
+Police began searching a large area around the home, including nearby woods and a cemetery.

 The uncle of one of the victims was at the scene.
 He said his niece was a "good girl" and he was "absolutely heartbroken."